 Jump to recipe

-- Ground meat: I use a mixture of ground beef and ground pork most of the time.
+Ground meat: I use a mixture of ground beef and ground pork most of the time.
 Only one sort is fine as well, but I tend to think that pure pork meatballs might be fattier and pure beef ones slightly drier.

-- Mushrooms: White button mushrooms or cremini are both fine.
+Mushrooms: White button mushrooms or cremini are both fine.

-- Other ingredients: butter, onions, dill (fresh or frozen, not dried), flour, eggs, a slice of white bread, garlic, thyme, salt and pepper, and vegetable oil.
+Other ingredients: butter, onions, dill (fresh or frozen, not dried), flour, eggs, a slice of white bread, garlic, thyme, salt and pepper, and vegetable oil.

-How to make stuffed meatballs?
+How to make meatballs stuffed with mushrooms?

-- Start with the mushroom filling.
-Chop the onions and the mushrooms but keep them separated.
+- Chop the onions and mushrooms separately.

 - Cook for 6 minutes on one side, flip, cover, and cook on low heat for about 10 minutes or until cooked through.

-How to serve mushroom meatballs?
+What to serve with mushroom meatballs?

 - My favorite way of serving the Polish mushroom stuffed meatballs is with regular mashed potatoes or these garlic mashed potatoes.